Zach Charbonnet: Professional career

+2023 season

 Charbonnet was selected by the Seattle Seahawks in the second round, 52nd overall, of the 2023 NFL draft.
 In Week 13 of his rookie season against the Dallas Cowboys, he scored his first NFL touchdown on a one-yard rush in the second quarter of a 35–41 loss on the road.
-As a rookie, Charbonnet appeared in 16 games, starting 2.
+As a rookie, Charbonnet appeared in 16 games, starting two.
 He finished with 108 carries for 462 yards and one rushing touchdown, to go with 33 receptions for 209 yards.

+2024 season

 In Week 3 of the 2024 season, Charbonnet had his first multi-touchdown game, scoring 2 in 18 carries for 91 yards; Seattle went on to win 24–3 against the Miami Dolphins at home.
 In Week 14, he had his first career game with 100+ rushing yards, making 22 carries for a season-high 134 yards coupled with 2 touchdowns, and 7 receptions for a season-high 59 yards, in their 30–18 win over the Arizona Cardinals on the road.
-Charbonnet finished the season appearing in all 17 games and 6 starts, compiling 135 carries for 569 yards and 8 rushing touchdowns, to go with 42 receptions for 340 yards and 1 touchdown through the air.
+Charbonnet finished the season appearing in all 17 games (including six starts), compiling 135 carries for 569 yards and eight rushing touchdowns, to go with 42 receptions for 340 yards and 1 touchdown through the air.

+2025 season

+Splitting time in 2025 with Kenneth Walker III, who ran for a team-high 1,027 yards, Charbonnet rushed for 730 yards and a team-leading 12 touchdowns.
+On January 19, 2026, Charbonnet suffered a season-ending ACL tear during the team's divisional round victory over the San Francisco 49ers.
+Charbonnet won his first NFL championship when the Seahawks defeated the New England Patriots 29–13 in Super Bowl LX.

+2026 season

+Recovering from his ACL tear in the divisional round of the playoffs in 2025, Charbonnet started the 2026 season on the PUP list, slating him to miss the first four games.